AntonLydike/diggicamp/README.md

                              initialize a new config file
     fetch [--threads <threadcount>]
                              refresh semester, courses, folders and files.
 Use
-                             <threadcount> threads for this (default 16)
+                             <threadcount> threads for this (default 32)
     show [--all]             show courses for the current (or all) semesters show <semester>          show courses in a specific semester show <course>            show files in a specific course from the current semester
     show <semester> <course> show files in a specific course from a specific semester

+handling downloads: ('downloads' can be shortened to 'dl')

-    add <course> <folder> <target> [--sem <semster>] [--regex <regex>] add a folder to the sync-list (it will sync with 'dgc pull').
+    downloads [show]         list all entries in the sync-list downloads add <course> <folder> <target> [--sem <semster>] [--regex <regex>] add a folder to the sync-list (it will sync with 'dgc pull').
 If no semester is specified, the current semester is assumed.
 If a regex is specified, only files matching it will be downloaded
-    pull [-f|--fetch] [--threads <threadcount>]
+    downloads remove <id>    remove download with specified id pull [-f|--fetch] [--threads <threadcount>]
                              download all files from the folders on the sync-list to their destinations.
-If not specified, 16 concurrent downloads are started
+If not specified, 32 concurrent downloads are started
 ```

 ### Python package